sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/sg/reference.md

 * `--ignore-single-dirty-log`: Ignore a single previously failed attempt if it will be immediately retried by this operation.
 * `--ignore-single-pending-log`: Ignore a single pending migration attempt if it will be immediately retried by this operation.
 * `--noop-privileged`: Skip application of privileged migrations, but record that they have been applied.
 This assumes the user has already applied the required privileged migrations with elevated permissions.
-* `--privileged-hash="<value>"`: Running -noop-privileged without this value will supply a value that will unlock migration application for the current upgrade operation.
-Future (distinct) upgrade operations will require a unique hash.
+* `--privileged-hash="<value>"`: Running --noop-privileged without this flag will print instructions and supply a value for use in a second invocation.
+Multiple privileged hash flags (for distinct schemas) may be supplied.
+Future (distinct) up operations will require a unique hash.
 * `--skip-oobmigration-validation`: Do not attempt to validate the progress of out-of-band migrations.
 * `--skip-upgrade-validation`: Do not attempt to compare the previous instance version with the target instance version for upgrade compatibility.
 Please refer to https://docs.sourcegraph.com/admin/updates#update-policy for our instance upgrade compatibility policy.
 * `--unprivileged-only`: Refuse to apply privileged migrations.